This program is a named option in the Curriculum & Instruction M.S.

 Recommended but not required for the master's degree.

-In the final summer, students will complete their master's projects under the direction of their capstone instructor and advisor.
+In the final summer, MS-Science students will complete their master's projects under the direction of their capstone instructor and advisor.

 Graduate School Policies